Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Introduction

 We will deduce Theorem \ref{t:resestx} from Theorem \ref{t:cont} below, which gives a stronger result (allowing $\chi$ to be replaced by a noncompactly supported weight) and also applies to Schr\"odinger operators on more general manifolds with asymptotically cylindrical ends.
 We will further prove in Theorem \ref{t:away} that we can obtain stronger resolvent bounds by suitably refining the cutoffs $\chi$.

 An estimate like \eqref{e:mainex} has well-known implications for the spectrum of $-\Delta$.
-In particular, by \cite[Theorem XIII.20]{rs}, the spectrum is purely absolutely continuous on $(z_0,\infty)$, which rules out any embedded eigenvalues there, and we will see later that embedded resonances are also ruled~out.
+In particular, by \cite[Theorem XIII.20]{rs}, the spectrum is purely absolutely continuous on $(z_0,\infty)$, which rules out any embedded eigenvalues there, and we will see below, in \S\ref{s:continuation}, that embedded resonances (resonances on the real line, embedded in the continuous spectrum) are also ruled~out.

-To our knowledge ours is the first result ruling out the presence of infinitely many embedded eigenvalues or resonances for a large class of examples.
+To our knowledge ours is the first result ruling out the presence of infinitely many embedded eigenvalues or resonances for a large class of examples of manifolds with infinite cylindrical ends.